misode/mojira.dev/README.md

 Since the [migration](https://minecraft.wiki/w/Bug_tracker#Migration) the public bug tracker has been very slow and unfriendly to work with.
 There are two official platforms: [bugs.mojang.com](https://bugs.mojang.com) and [report.bugs.mojang.com](https://report.bugs.mojang.com).
 Both platforms expose part of an issue's metadata, but getting the full picture is difficult.

 ## How does this work?
-The Go server uses both the public and servicedesk APIs to mirror issues.
+The Go server uses the public, servicedesk, and legacy APIs to mirror issues.
 There are currently 3 systems in place to make sure issues are as much in-sync as possible:

 1. A full sweep sync of issues runs in the background.
 With currently around 590000 issue keys, this process can take around 4 days.
 2. The server actively polls a list of recently updated issues every few seconds and adds them to a queue, which is later processed.